 SSP – The Space Studies Program is a two month summer programme, with disciplines including space physical sciences; space engineering; space policy, economics and law; space management and business; space and the humanities; space applications; and human performance in space.
-In 2016 it will be in Haifa, Israel, and in 2017 it will be in Cork, Ireland.
+In 2018 it will be in the Netherlands.

 Don’t however limit yourself to specific summer schools/internships if you feel like you are looking for something different.
 For example, you could volunteer.
 On the other hand you might want to work for someone at a particular university, and you may be able to find funding from a trust for example.